 Mandisa’s second project, Freedom, was inspired by her efforts in overcoming food addiction.
 The album featured "My Deliverer," which described her plight and the saving grace that God provides.
 She followed that with her album What If We Were Real (April 2011) displaying songs of joy, struggle, worship, and redemption including "Waiting For Tomorrow," "Good Morning," and "Stronger."

-"In the end, whatever difficult thing you go through, makes you stronger," Mandisa explains on the Scott and Kelli show.
-"We often find that we want things to be right and perfect and comfortable in our lives, but I find that it’s often the difficult times that make you stronger than the great times."
+"In the end, whatever difficult thing you go through, makes you stronger," Mandisa explains."We often find that we want things to be right and perfect and comfortable in our lives, but I find that it’s often the difficult times that make you stronger than the great times."

-In addition to her music, Mandisa recently announced her first venture into fashion with an inspiration-based clothing and accessories collection called, SimplyMandisa.
+In addition to her music, Mandisa has ventured into fashion with an inspiration-based clothing and accessories collection called, SimplyMandisa.

 “I am a big fan of inspirational messages, based around faith, life, love and the desire to always follow God’s path," says Mandisa.
 "I wanted to develop a line that would represent my passion and share my devotion.
 I meet people every day that touch my life and I want to reach out and touch the lives of others, sharing what inspires me.
 That is what this collection is all about.”